oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 that are included in SD-JWT but are not disclosed to the verifier in the HS-Disclosures JWT.

 Issuer
-:  An entity that creates SD-JWTs (2.1).
+:  An entity that creates SD-JWTs.

 Holder
-:  An entity that received SD-JWTs (2.1) from the issuer and has control over them.
+:  An entity that received SD-JWTs from the issuer and has control over them.

 Verifier
-:  An entity that requests, checks and extracts the claims from HS-Disclosures JWT (2.2)
+:  An entity that requests, checks and extracts the claims from HS-Disclosures JWT.

 Selective disclosure
 : Process of a Holder disclosing to a Verifier a subset of claims contained in a claim set issued by an Issuer.